cogneon/lernos-for-you/lernOS mi Guide - en/lernOS-mi-Guide-en.md

 How to write your letter to your future self (see also [tutorial on wikiHow.com](https://m.wikihow.com/Write-a-Letter-to-Your-Future-Self)):

-* Talking about who you are now (age, summary, fears, key values, beliefs, skills, abilities, goals, hopes
+* Talking about who you are now (age, summary, fears, key values, beliefs, skills, abilities, goals, hopes)
-* Addressing your future self (things you want to stop/continue/start doing, give yourself advice, ask yourself questions
+* Addressing your future self (things you want to stop/continue/start doing, give yourself advice, ask yourself questions)
-* Seal the letter ans store it in a safe place or use technology to send it to you in the future
+* Seal the letter and store it in a safe place or use technology to send it to you in the future

 >ToDo: Create your letter to your future self and send it to the future.